 The biggest mistake when it comes to training on food safety is a myopic focus on procedural compliance.
 Associates need context.
 They need to understand the reasons for new work processes in terms of consumer safety and the potentially dire consequences of non-compliance.
 Only then will they recognize the importance of their individual roles in ensuring compliance.

 Under FSMA, shippers are expected to take reasonable steps to ensure that their suppliers are also in compliance.
 The documentation should reflect a chain of custody in which all ingredients, from farm to fork, can be shown to have been properly handled at each stage by each party.

 As a shipper, you must document a cold-chain of custody as well as the mechanisms you have in place to prevent contamination by shipping equipment.
 So, for example, trailer cleaning practices must consider the products that were previously transported in the van, and what will be transported in the next load.

-While shippers are primarily responsible and accountable for food safety along its full supply chain, many rely on third-party logistics (3PL) providers to act as extensions of their organizations.
+While shippers are primarily responsible and accountable for food safety along its full supply chain, many rely on third-party logistics (3PL) providers to act as extensions of their organizations while performing transportation, food warehousing, and other services.
 3PLs must embrace this role and take compliance very seriously.
 The level of trust and communication between shipper and 3PL/carrier must be very high.